tobytheghost/preact-glide/README.md

 ### Overriding default className

-In the case that you are using a non-standard className (when overriding `glideClass` prop) you can override the default `@glide` less variable as follows:
+In the case that you are using a non-standard className (when overriding `glideClass` prop) you can override the default `@glideClass` less variable as follows:

 ```less
 @import './node_modules/preact-glide/carousel.less';